jimbojw/corridor/README.md

 </fieldset>
 ```

-Adding the `toggleable` role to the `<frameset>` signals to corridor that this section can be turned on and off.
+Adding the `toggleable` role to the `<fieldset>` signals to corridor that this section can be turned on and off.
 The checkbox with the role `toggle` controls it.

 You can nest toggleable sections inside each other.